You have to do more than send up smoke flares ... there's work too.

 3. Find a counselor with whom you feel comfortable.
 Interview three or four before you make a final decision.
 This will be quite the journey for the both of you.
 Choose someone you trust and then listen to them.

 4. Find out if your counselor has bias toward or against marriage.
 You will ultimately decide to stay in or leave your relationship, but you'll be influenced by the biases of this person.
 So make sure you are choosing biases that fit with yours.
 Your counselor may have a big impact on this major life choice.

 5. Set boundaries with your friends.
 Ask them to support you in a way that is truly supportive and sometimes, that means respecting your privacy.
 Tell them that it is not helpful for them to give you a list of reasons why you are better off without him.
-They will not be there to warm the bed at night when this is all over.
+They won't be there to warm the bed at night when this is all over.

 6. Tell your counselor whether you want to stay together or break up.
 If you want to end the relationship as you start therapy, tell your counselor.
 This will redefine "successful therapy" and improve your chances of being successful.
 Then, you will work to end a relationship well, rather than to repair and continue the relationship.
 You can still tell your friends and family you tried couples counseling, but you will avoid a great deal of frustration for you, your partner and the counselor.

 7. Know that it is valid to go to therapy if you are 99 percent sure you want to end your relationship.
 This means that a tiny part of you embraces the real possibility of change that may come as a result of good intervention.
 There will be plenty of time for divorce and all it entails, if you shift to 100 percent certainty.
 For now, you need to stay open to the process and new possibilities.